Board Bios

 ELAINE IKEDA, BOARD MEMBER

-Elaine K. Ikeda has led California Campus Compact (CACC) since 2000.
-She has 30+ years of experience in higher education -- conducting research on service-learning, volunteerism and community service, and designing retreats, workshops and learning communities for college faculty, administrators, staff, and students.
+She has 30+ years of experience in higher education — conducting research on service-learning, volunteerism and community service, and designing retreats, workshops and learning communities for college faculty, administrators, staff, and students.
 She has co-authored several journal articles and book chapters on service-learning, community engagement, and student development.
 Elaine is passionate about transforming higher education to serve the public good and to build a more just and equitable democracy for all.
-She holds a Master’s degree in Public Health and a Masters and Doctorate in Higher Education.
+She holds a Master of Public Health and a master's degree and doctoral degree in Higher Education from UCLA.

-Elaine K. Ikeda has led California Campus Compact (CACC) since 2000.
-She has 30+ years of experience in higher education -- conducting research on service-learning, volunteerism and community service, and designing retreats, workshops and learning communities for college faculty, administrators, staff, and students.
+She has 30+ years of experience in higher education — conducting research on service-learning, volunteerism and community service, and designing retreats, workshops and learning communities for college faculty, administrators, staff, and students.
 She has co-authored several journal articles and book chapters on service-learning, community engagement, and student development.
 Elaine is passionate about transforming higher education to serve the public good and to build a more just and equitable democracy for all.
-She holds a Master’s degree in Public Health and a Masters and Doctorate in Higher Education.
+She holds a Master of Public Health and a master's degree and doctoral degree in Higher Education from UCLA.

 DEBBIE RAPHAEL, ADVISORY BOARD MEMBER

-Debbie Raphael is the Director of the San Francisco Department of the Environment and believes that cities can take bold action to address environmental harm.
-A scientist by training and public servant by profession, Debbie has spent most of her career working in government to ensure that everyone has an equal right to a safe and healthy environment.
+Debbie Raphael believes that the public sector must take bold action to address environmental harm.
+A scientist by training and public servant by profession, Debbie has spent 30 years working in government to ensure that everyone has an equal right to a safe and healthy environment.

-At the City of Santa Monica and City of San Francisco, Debbie crafted first-in-the-nation policies on toxics reduction, green building, Integrated Pest Management (IPM), healthy nail salons, and the precautionary principle -- a decision-making framework that protects the public from exposure to harm even in the face of scientific uncertainty.
+Working in the Cities of Santa Monica and San Francisco, Debbie crafted first-in-the-nation policies on toxics reduction, green building, Integrated Pest Management (IPM), healthy nail salons, and the precautionary principle -- a decision-making framework that protects the public from exposure to harm even in the face of scientific uncertainty.
 In 2011, Governor Edmund G. Brown appointed Debbie as the Director of the California Department of Toxic Substances Control (DTSC).
 In her tenure with DTSC, Debbie implemented the state’s groundbreaking Safer Consumer Products Law to better regulate which chemicals can be used in products sold or manufactured in California.

-Debbie Raphael is the Director of the San Francisco Department of the Environment and believes that cities can take bold action to address environmental harm.
-A scientist by training and public servant by profession, Debbie has spent most of her career working in government to ensure that everyone has an equal right to a safe and healthy environment.
+Debbie Raphael believes that the public sector must take bold action to address environmental harm.
+A scientist by training and public servant by profession, Debbie has spent 30 years working in government to ensure that everyone has an equal right to a safe and healthy environment.

-At the City of Santa Monica and City of San Francisco, Debbie crafted first-in-the-nation policies on toxics reduction, green building, Integrated Pest Management (IPM), healthy nail salons, and the precautionary principle -- a decision-making framework that protects the public from exposure to harm even in the face of scientific uncertainty.
+Working in the Cities of Santa Monica and San Francisco, Debbie crafted first-in-the-nation policies on toxics reduction, green building, Integrated Pest Management (IPM), healthy nail salons, and the precautionary principle -- a decision-making framework that protects the public from exposure to harm even in the face of scientific uncertainty.
 In 2011, Governor Edmund G. Brown appointed Debbie as the Director of the California Department of Toxic Substances Control (DTSC).
 In her tenure with DTSC, Debbie implemented the state’s groundbreaking Safer Consumer Products Law to better regulate which chemicals can be used in products sold or manufactured in California.

 RICK DIAMOND, ADVISORY BOARD MEMBER